-Cloud computing is an emerging technology which is revolutionizing the way we interact with the web.
-The ability to hold information anywhere across the world throughout multiple servers provides tools and resources never available to us before.
+Cloud computing is an emerging technology that is revolutionizing the way we interact with the web.
+The ability to hold information anywhere across the world through multiple servers provides tools and resources never available to us before.

 We’ll also be taking a look at a few examples of everyday applications currently working within the cloud.
 Combining the desktop interface with rapidly growing mobile technology, we can get a glimpse into some wondrous possibilities for the future of the Internet.